 As per the case study of MegaMeeting, it was concluded that 80% of users run a Windows operating system.
 Coming to the macOS and apple devices, around 15% were Mac users, 5% were iOS devices, and 2% are Android Devices.

 Coming to web browsers, Microsoft is the preferred choice.
-Most of the time majority of the webinar attendees around 45% use Edge, Google Chrome is also being used at around 39%.
+Most of the time majority of the webinar attendees around 45% use Edge, Google Chrome is also being used by around 39%.

-11. 41% Webinar Attendees Pay Attention from start to finish
+11. 41% of Webinar Attendees Pay Attention from start to finish.